florianthiery/amt-igsm2018/docs/README.md

-# The IGSM Network - Modelling and deriving an IGSM network using Linked Data techniques
+# Do you know each other?
+Calculate an IGSM network using Semantic Web techniques

 ## IGSM 2018, Valencia, Spain